Eagles vs. Cowboys BetMGM Bonus Code: Use SI1500 for up to $1,500 in Bonus Bets for Thursday Night Football Week 1

 How to claim up to $1,500 in bonus bets from BetMGM

-Getting started with the BetMGM bonus code offer ahead of the Eagles vs. Cowboys game is simple and fast.
-Follow these steps:
+Getting in on the BetMGM bonus code offer for the Eagles vs. Cowboys tilt couldn’t be easier.
+Here’s how it works:

-- Register: Sign up for a BetMGM Sportsbook account and provide your details, including name, date of birth, and address.
-Don’t forget to enter the BetMGM bonus code SI1500 during registration.
+- Create your account: Register with BetMGM Sportsbook, enter your personal details, and use the promo code SI1500 when signing up.

-- Deposit funds: Add at least $10 using convenient payment methods such as PayPal, Apple Pay, debit, or credit card.
+- Make a deposit: Fund your account with at least $10 using PayPal, Apple Pay, debit, or credit card.

-- Place your first bet: Wager on Philadelphia vs. Dallas or any other available sporting event.
+- Place your first wager: Bet on Philadelphia vs. Dallas or any game of your choice.

-- Claim your bonus: If your initial bet loses, BetMGM will refund up to $1,500 in bonus bets.
-Note that these bonus credits expire seven days after being credited.
+- Secure the offer: If your first bet doesn’t win, BetMGM will refund your stake with bonus bets up to $1,500.
+Keep in mind, these bonus bets must be used within seven days.

-Check out our BetMGM review for a closer look at the leading sportsbook.
+Read our BetMGM review for a closer look at the top sportsbook.

 Compare Eagles vs. Cowboys betting promos